hostjane/hostjane.github.io/_pages/getting-donations-gas-groceries.md

 - [x] Gas & grocery donations on HostJane are "<a href="https://www.hostjane.com/legal/marketplace-terms/">Random Acts of Kindness</a>" with the charitable purpose to assist a Freelancer's living costs, for the benefit of their mental health well-being.
 - [x] Consult your tax advisor or attorney for questions about how Acts of Kindness impact your specific case as a tax payer.
-- [x] HostJane's [does not charge or collect tax](/sellers/payments-tax-credits/#hostjane-asked-for-my-tax-information-why) and considers freelancers to be independent contractors.
+- [x] HostJane [does not charge or collect tax](/sellers/payments-tax-credits/#hostjane-asked-for-my-tax-information-why) and considers freelancers to be independent contractors.
 - [x] If you are based in the U.S., you may be required to <a href="/sellers/payments-tax-credits/#do-i-need-a-1099-form">file a form with the IRS</a> depending on how much income you receive from HostJane.

 ## I received a tip.
 Is that the same as a donation?